Network Acceleration (incl. SCPS-TP)

 Unlike PACE+ optimization and content compression techniques which aim to send less data to increase effective throughput, TCP Acceleration primarily (but not solely) sends the same amount of data as non-accelerated sessions, but sends this data in a more effective manner delivering increased throughput.

 This feature is used to accelerate data transfers over TCP connections through use of the Space Communications Protocol Specification Transport Protocol (SCPS-TP) resulting in increased transfer speed.
-The SCPS-TP feature analyses traffic passing through an OPUS Node and identifies TCP traffic which can be accelerated, uses the SCPS-TP Connection Management capability to determine if this identified traffic is to path through a peer Vocality Gateway Node, and if this is the case, automatically establishes a SCPS ‘Full Reliability’ accelerated TCP connection which may use techniques such as:
+The SCPS-TP feature analyses traffic passing through a Vocality Gateway Node and identifies TCP traffic which can be accelerated, uses the SCPS-TP Connection Management capability to determine if this identified traffic is to path through a peer Vocality Gateway Node, and if this is the case, automatically establishes a SCPS ‘Full Reliability’ accelerated TCP connection which may use techniques such as:

 - Header Compression;